RavenSystem/AsusWRT-Merlin/README.md

 ## Tips

 Some scripts options to customize your router.
-Please, before read [AsusWRT-Merlin.ng User Scripts](https://github.com/RMerl/asuswrt-merlin.ng/wiki/User-scripts) to know how they works.
+Please, before read [AsusWRT-Merlin User Scripts](https://github.com/RMerl/asuswrt-merlin.ng/wiki/User-scripts) to know how they works.

 ### Check and customize SWAP